A Hierarchical Gradient Tracking Algorithm for Mitigating Subnet-Drift in Fog Learning Networks: Performance Evaluation

-In this section, after introducing our experimental setup (Sec. \ref{sec:V-A}), we evaluate the performance compared to baselines under different global aggregation frequencies (Sec. \ref{sec:V-B}), and compare results by varying subnet sizes and subnet topology (Sec. \ref{sec:V-C}).
+In this section, we first compare the non-convex convergence rate with existing works (Sec. \ref{sec:IV-D}).
+Then, we introduce our experimental setup (Sec. \ref{sec:V-A}), evaluate the performance compared to baselines under different aggregation frequencies (Sec. \ref{sec:V-B}), and compare results varying different network parameters (Sec. \ref{sec:V-C}).
 We then validate the linear rate shown in our theory for strongly convex problems with deterministic gradients (Sec. \ref{sec:V-D}).
 Finally, we show the performance of our co-optimization control algorithm (Sec. \ref{sec:V-E}).
+Additional experiments considering weakly-convex problems and stochastic noise are given in Appendix~\ref{appen:additional_experiments}.